seif1707/Atlassian-Market-Place-Analysis/README.md

 # Atlassian-Market-Place-Analysis
- used to pull data from the Atlassian Marketplace API and extract information .
+ used to pull data from the Atlassian Marketplace API and extract information using GoogleScripts